The best password manager for Mac 2025

 • Supported systems: Mac, Windows, iOS, Android

-• Features: VPN for individuals, 10 accounts under the family plan
+• Features: VPN, 10 accounts under the family plan

 • Availability: App Store